UKCloud/documentation/articles/openshift/oshift-ref-security-best-practices.md

 ## Control plane and data plane lockdown

-As part of the UKCloud for Managed OpenShift service we offer the ability to lock down the control plane and/or data planes to your cluster to specific IP addresses or subnets.
+As part of the UKCloud for Red Hat OpenShift service we offer the ability to lock down the control plane and/or data planes to your cluster to specific IP addresses or subnets.
 This helps to protect each of these if you know the acceptable sources for all traffic (for example only allowing control plane access from an office network or VPN).
 This is done with the use of security groups at the cloud platform layer outside OpenShift.
 You can apply these restrictions at the time of cluster deployment or later by raising a Service Request to the UKCloud OpenShift Support team via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.
 The information we require to apply these rules is: the plane you would like these applied to, for example, control plane or data plane (specify internet or community network if applicable) and the source addresses or ranges that will be allowed access.
 When services are protected by these controls, any non-matched traffic is dropped before it reaches OpenShift.

 ## Whitelisting